 ELISA is an enzyme-linked immunosorbent assay, widely used in biology as a research method for quantifying proteins or other antigens in an unknown solution.
 The sensitive and straightforward nature of the assay makes it useful for an array of applications, such as testing blood samples for the presence of infectious disease antibodies, testing the binding between a newly isolated antibody and its target protein, or a variety of other tests that rely on antibody-antigen interactions.

 ELISAs are sandwich-type immunoassays carried out in 96-well plates, where many conditions and repeat samples can be tested at once, and then measured using a micro plate reader.
 A specific antibody for the antigen of interest is bound to the bottom of the well.
-The sample is then placed in the well and if the antigen of interest is in the sample, it will bind to the immobilized antibody.
+The sample is placed in the well and if the antigen of interest is in the sample, it will bind to the immobilized antibody.
 The bound antigen is then detected using a second, labelled antibody.
-The detection antibody is conjugated to an enzyme that can cause a color change when a substrate is added, allowing detection with a plate reader like the Ao Absorbance Microplate Reader.
-For detection, HRP-secondary antibodies like those for chemiluminescent Western blots can also be used.
+The detection antibody is conjugated to an enzyme that can cause a color change when a substrate is added, allowing detection with a plate reader like the Ao Absorbance Microplate Reader from Azure Biosystems.
+For detection, HRP-secondary antibodies, like those for chemiluminescent Western blots, can also be used.